 When do I need to apply for consent?

-If you are conducting works in the road, footpath or on our land you will need consent.
+If you are conducting works that require excavation into the road, footpath or our land you will need consent.

 How do I apply?

 To help improve our service, please click here to send us feedback on using the online portal.
 It will only take a few minutes.

 - Download the Road Opening Consent application form.
 Fill it out and save it to your hard drive to upload when submitting your application.
 You can only upload PDF, JPEG, JPG documents.